 Requisite(s): ( 32548 Cybersecurity OR (48730 Cybersecurity AND 30 credit points of completed study in spk(s): MAJ03445 Networking and Cybersecurity major BSc))

-Assumed knowledge: Knowledge of network security, Java programming, and Internet Protocols are required.
-Knowledge of mobile application development is desirable.
+knowledge of network security, programming, and internet protocols is required.
+Knowledge of IoT communications and protocols is desirable.

 This subject provides the fundamental knowledge of Internet of Things (IoT) applications, including basic components such as IoT devices, low-powered networking and middleware solutions, and the relevant security and privacy issues regarding these components.
 Furthermore, students gain an understanding of why traditional cyber security tools and technologies are not suitable for IoT applications, and they learn a set of practical security tools and technologies useful for building secured and trustworthy IoT applications.
 Students gain fundamental knowledge of secured IoT applications such as bush fire monitoring systems, secured home automation systems, and intelligent and automated vehicular transportation systems.
 In addition, this subject aims to teach students, through industry-driven projects, to build secure IoT applications using a simulation environment on Contiki (an open-source operating system for IoT).
 The project derives from real-world applications like smart home, smart office, smart health, smart agriculture, etc. Through the project, students understand the importance of securing IoT devices for a trustworthy environment.

 Detailed subject description.